jpke/Sample-Work/README.md

-##This repo containts a collection of projects I've completed.

-###Machine Learning
+##Compilation of some data sciencey scripts I've written in R
+This is forked from my old github account, which I no longer update.
+I plan to update this repo with more projects when I have the time to tinker in data science.

+###Data Interpretation
-This project was completed for the Practical Machine Learning course in the Coursera Data Science Specialization.
+[This project](https://jp92015.github.io/) was completed for the **Practical Machine Learning** course in the [Coursera Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science).
+There is also an [R markdown](https://github.com/JP92015/JP92015.github.io/blob/master/Course%20Project.Rmd) version.

 The goal of the project was to train a machine learning algorithm to accurately predict the way in which a barbell lift was performed, using data from accelerometers on participants’ belt, forearm, arm and dumbell.
-I used a random forest algorithm to predict with high accuracy.
+I used a random forest algorithm to predict actions with high accuracy.

-index.html is the html product of the project.
-It can be accessed at: https://jp92015.github.io/

-Course Project.Rmd is the R markdown version of the project.
-It is available at:  https://github.com/JP92015/JP92015.github.io/blob/master/Course%20Project.Rmd

-###Process Exam Results
+###Data Processing
-This is an R script I created to take student exam results from Blackboard, extract relevant content and summarize findings for manual entry into another platform.
+[R script](https://github.com/JP92015/Sample-Work/blob/master/Process%20Exam%20Results) I created to take exam results from a Blackboard course, extract relevant content and summarize findings for faculty review.
-The code can be accessed here: https://github.com/JP92015/Sample-Work/blob/master/Process%20Exam%20Results

-###Exploratory-Data-Analysis-Project
-This code was written to complete the Coursera Data Science Specialization Course Project for the Exploratory Data Analysis Project.
+###Visualizing Electrical Consumption
+[Course project](https://github.com/JP92015/Exploratory-Data-Analysis-Project-1) for the **Exploratory Data Analysis** [Coursera Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science).
-This project entailed taking raw data about electrical consumption and visualizing the data through plots.
-The challenge was to create plots exactly as shown in examples.
-Plots can be viewed at this repo: https://github.com/JP92015/Exploratory-Data-Analysis-Project-1
+This project entailed taking raw data about electrical consumption and visualizing the data through creating specific plots.

 ###Run Analysis
-This was a project to complete the Getting and Cleaning Data course in the Coursera Data Science Specialization. run_analysis contains a script to load test and training data from the UCI HAR Dataset, compute means by activity and subject from reported variable means, and returns this data in tidy format.
-More information can be found in the original repo: https://github.com/JP92015/Course-Project
+[This code](https://github.com/JP92015/Course-Project/blob/master/Run%20Analysis) and [repo](https://github.com/JP92015/Course-Project) were a project completing the **Getting and Cleaning Data** course in the [Coursera Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science).
+The run_analysis script loads and tests training data from the [UCI HAR Dataset](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones), computes averages by activity and subject from it, and returns this data in [tidy data](http://vita.had.co.nz/papers/tidy-data.pdf) format.